-There are many children in North Dakota and Minnesota who, due to unexpected accidents, an absent parent or the loss of a parent.
+There are many children in North Dakota and Minnesota who, due to unexpected accidents, lose a parent to death.
 In some cases, a child’s surviving parent enters into a new marriage with another individual and this new stepparent desires to legally adopt the child.
 These types of adoptions follow established state law with some slight distinctions between Minnesota and North Dakota.
 While these adoptions frequently are less expensive and resolve much more quickly than adoptions involving adoption agencies and home studies, stepparent adoptions still have the potential to be quite complicated.
 To navigate this process, stepparents often find it essential to obtain the assistance of a skilled family law attorney.
 This article will review some of the important laws about adoption that stepparents should understand.

 The Termination of Parental Rights

 The state of North Dakota differs from Minnesota and many other states regarding stepparent adoption because the termination of parental rights and granting of adoptions are grouped into the same action.
 The adoption of a stepchild will only be granted if the parental rights of the child’s biological parent are terminated.
 In terminating parental rights, a biological parent surrenders all parental rights and responsibilities regarding care of that child.